castleproject/Windsor/docs/mvc-tutorial-part-7-lifestyles.md

 ### The `PerWebRequest` lifestyle

+Please install the `Castle.Facilities.AspNet.SystemWeb` NuGet first.
 To change the `ISession` lifestyle to be per web request, we need to specify that in the registration.
 So we need to change it to the following:

 ```csharp
 Kernel.Register(